rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/02 Observable.md

 Solution to the small exercises
 -------------------------------

-1. Using `Observable.just` you can emit each `String` as a separate 'event', followed by an `onCompleted` event.
+1. Using `Observable.just` you can emit each `String` as a separate 'event', followed by a *Completed* event.

     ```scala
     Observable.just("abc", "def", "ghi", "jkl", "mno").subscribe(